clstoulouse/motu/README.md

 * __CPU__: 4 CPU, 2,4GHz
 * __RAM__: 32 Gb RAM
 * __Storage__:
-  * Motu installation folder 15Gb
+  * Motu installation folder 15Gb: can be install on the OS partition (default folder /opt/cmems-cis)
-  * Motu download folder 200Gb: by default [motu/data/public/download](#InstallFolders)
+  * Motu download folder 200Gb: by default [/opt/cmems-cis/motu/data/public/download](#InstallFolders)
+    Has to be installed in a dedicated partition to avoid freezing Motu if disk is full.
 Note that the available space of the download folder has to be tuned, depending on:
      * The number of users which run requests at the same time on the server
      * The size of the data distributed

 Once started, you can [check performance](#ExpMonitorPerf).